dingmaotu/gsql_client/README.md

 ## Installation

 Copy gsql_client folder to your project.
+It has no external dependency and it is compatible with both Python 2 and 3.
 I have not written a setup.py script and put this on PyPI, but I am going to.

 > Note:
 >
-> if you submit large gsql file or long running command, using remote client may receive
+> if you submit large gsql files or long running commands, using remote client may receive
 > IncompleteRead exception as TigerGraph nginx service does not properly configure the `proxy_read_timeout`
 > for `/gsqlserver` path.
 So you may need to edit `{TIGERGRAPH_HOME}/tigergraph/config/nginx/nginx_1.conf`
 > and add this option (like for `/admin/websocket` or `/websocket`).